aayush210789/Sentiment-Analysis/README.md

 # Sentiment-Analysis
-Sentiment Analysis of Movie reviews
+Sentiment Analysis of Movie reviews using NLTK lib and Tensorflow on Deep Neural Network